Fractional Chern insulator with higher Chern number in optical lattice

 The topological character of these systems is quantified by the Chern number $C$.
 Current studies have mostly focused on flat bands with $C=1$, which closely resemble the lowest Landau level and host FCI states analogous to traditional fractional quantum Hall states.
-Flat bands with higher Chern numbers are of particular interest, for they not only mimic higher Landau levels but also support a greater number of dissipationless topological edge states, leading to enhanced topological stability~\cite{10.1093/nsr/nwaa089, WOS:001127160700001}.
-Exploring such systems could therefore go beyond the traditional quantum Hall physics, motivating active searches for viable platforms of higher Chern number flat bands~\cite{PhysRevB.86.241111, PhysRevB.86.241112, PhysRevLett.109.186805, PhysRevLett.111.136801, WOS:001537392100025, PhysRevLett.116.216802, PhysRevB.86.201101}.
-However, existing design strategies, such as those based on pyrochlore lattices~\cite{PhysRevB.86.241111} or orbital proliferation~\cite{PhysRevB.86.241112}, tend to be either structurally complicated or lacking in generality.
-Developing a simple, broadly applicable route to create flat bands with $C>1$ thus remains an important open challenge.
+Flat bands with higher Chern numbers are of significant interest because they mimic higher Landau levels and offer enhanced topological stability~\cite{10.1093/nsr/nwaa089, WOS:001127160700001}.
+Exploring such systems could therefore go beyond the traditional quantum Hall physics, motivating active searches for viable platforms of higher Chern number flat bands~\cite{PhysRevB.86.241111, PhysRevB.86.241112, PhysRevLett.109.186805, PhysRevLett.111.136801, WOS:001537392100025, PhysRevLett.116.216802, PhysRevB.86.201101,PhysRevLett.126.026801,PhysRevLett.114.016806,PhysRevLett.130.196201,PhysRevLett.128.176404,rwd7-92z9,PhysRevLett.115.126401}.
+Despite these advances, existing design strategies for realizing flat bands with $C>1$, such as pyrochlore-based lattices~\cite{PhysRevB.86.241111} or orbital proliferation schemes~\cite{PhysRevB.86.241112}, are often structurally complex or lack generality.
+As a result, a conceptually simple and broadly applicable route to engineer flat bands with higher Chern numbers remains elusive.